wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-create-nsg-arm-template.md

 [AZURE.INCLUDE [virtual-networks-create-nsg-intro-include](../includes/virtual-networks-create-nsg-intro-include.md)]

+
 [AZURE.INCLUDE [azure-arm-classic-important-include](../includes/azure-arm-classic-important-include.md)] This article covers the Resource Manager deployment model.
-You can also [create NSGs in the classic deployment model](/documentation/articles/virtual-networks-create-nsg-classic-ps).
+You can also [create NSGs in the classic deployment model](/documentation/articles/virtual-networks-create-nsg-classic-ps/).
+
+
+>[AZURE.IMPORTANT]Before you work with Azure resources, it's important to understand that Azure currently has two deployment models: Resource Manager, and classic.
+Make sure you understand [deployment models and tools](/documentation/articles/azure-classic-rm/) before working with any Azure resource.
+You can view the documentation for different tools by clicking the tabs at the top of this article.
+This article covers the Resource Manager deployment model.
+You can also [create NSGs in the classic deployment model](/documentation/articles/virtual-networks-create-nsg-classic-ps/).
+

 [AZURE.INCLUDE [virtual-networks-create-nsg-scenario-include](../includes/virtual-networks-create-nsg-scenario-include.md)]